inrupt/solid-client-js/e2e/browser/README.md

 1. `npm run build` at the root.
 2. `npm install ../../` in `.codesandbox/sandbox`.

-If you want to actually see the interactive parts, remove `:headless` in `.testcaferc.json`.
+If you want to actually see the interactive parts, set `headless: false` in `playwright.config.ts`.
 That said, most of the tests involve running code without a UI component.

+To only run tests in a specific browser, run one of:

+    npm run e2e-test-browser -- --project=firefox
+    npm run e2e-test-browser -- --project=chromium
+    npm run e2e-test-browser -- --project=webkit